lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/05-hello-callbacks/README.md

 > Node.js async programming using callbacks

 ## Description
 Illustrates how to use callbacks to handle *one-off* events.
-In the example a simple HTTP server that does the following is implemented:
+In the example, a simple HTTP server that does the following is implemented:
-+ Pulls the titles of recent posts stored as a JSON file asynchronously
++ Reads a JSON file in the local filesystem containing the titles of recent posts
-+ Pulls a basic HTML template asynchronously
++ Reads a basic HTML template asynchronously from the local filesystem
 + Assembles an HTML page containing the titles
 + Sends the HTML page to the user